sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 Cody makes it easy to create and integrate custom commands into your workflow.

-In essence, Custom Commands serve as the virtuosos of your coding orchestra, orchestrating intricate symphonies with finesse.
-As you navigate the coding landscape, allow these commands to be your skilful conductors, ensuring a harmonious and efficient coding experience.
+In essence, Custom Commands serve as the virtuosos of your coding orchestra, ensuring a harmonious and efficient coding experience.

 Are you hungry for more details?
 Let's put away those cookbooks because we don't need recipes any more!